Recklessness (psychology): Motivation

 The driving-force behind recklessness may be a need to test fate—an attempt to bolster a sense of omnipotence or of special privileges.

 Or it may be due to a loss of the feeling of anxiety, to a denial of it, or to an attempt to overcompensate for it.

 Similarly dare-devils may overcompensate for an inhibited aggressiveness, while narcissists may enjoy a feeling that nothing can happen to them, similar to what Aristotle termed the maniac.

-Bravery

-Recklessness is often contrasted from bravery.
-Although the two could sometimes be connected, the latter is usually applied to cases where a person displays a more reasonable reckoning of the inherent danger, rather than none at all.